Oases of calm in the city: Four spas in Cologne

 Mauritius Hotel & Therme

 Next to the medieval Mauritiuskirche church is the Hotel Mauritius, a four-star establishment sporting a 3,500 sqm spa area.
 The hotel is centrally located between Neumarkt and Zülpicher Platz.
-Besides the hotel’s own restaurant and a variety of massage treatments, visitors come here for the six dry saunas, the steam bath and the two pools (one indoors, one outdoors).
+Besides the hotel’s own restaurant and a variety of massage treatments, visitors come here for the seven dry saunas, the steam bath and the two pools (one indoors, one outdoors).
 Free use of the gym equipment and aquacise classes is included in the admission price, plus a salad and fruit bar which is open from noon to 11:30 pm.
 And just so you know: admission is quite a bit cheaper during the week…